 - Mentioning personally identifiable information about you.

-If you’re an FBA seller and the customer blames you for Amazon’s shipping or customer service mistakes, then Amazon will strike through their comments and take the blame for the buyer’s experience.
+If you used FBA or Buy Shipping for the order and the customer blames you for Amazon’s shipping or customer service mistakes, Amazon won't delete it.
+However, they will strike through the comments and take the blame for the buyer’s experience.

 If you can’t get the customer to remove their feedback and they’ve done any of the above, contact Amazon and ask them to remove it or strike it out.